dart-backend/angel3-guide/guides/service-basics.md

 ```

 ## Additional Notes

 Important things to consider when writing your own service:

 * [mongo](https://github.com/dukefirehawk/angel/tree/master/packages/mongo/lib/mongo_service.dart) is a good reference implementation]
 * Services need only worry about handling `Map`s.
-Object serialization should be handled by `angel_serialize`, another serializer, or `TypedService`.
+Object serialization should be handled by `angel3_serialize`, another serializer, or `TypedService`.
 * Allowing users to query the service via query string is optional (see `allowQuery`)
 * Allowing users to remove all entries is **optional**, and should be disabled by default